Hausdorff dimension of collision times in one-dimensional log-gases: Upper bound

-which was proved in \cite[Theorem 4.1]{LiuXiao98} for the one-dimensional case.
-Note that the main difference is the stopping time $T_R$ in the probability and hence the infimum over $y$ is additionally restricted to be in the ball of radius $R$, $B(0,R)$.
+which was proved in \cite[Theorem 4.1]{LiuXiao98} for the case where the process reaches the ball of radius $r$ centered at the origin.
+Here, we consider the more complicated set $E^r$ instead.
 Define the stopping time

 understanding that if $X_t(\omega)$ does not hit $E^r$ in finite time, then $T(\omega)=\infty$.
 By definition

 Now, the numerator on \eqref{eq:auxbound1} has a lower bound given by